 From pristine beaches to outstanding dining and shopping experiences in spectacular locations, Sydney is one of the most unique cities in the world.
 Enjoy stunning stretches of coastline, great bushwalks in beautiful national parks and the awe-inspiring Australian outback when you visit its Surrounds.

-The spectacular Grand Pacific Drive is a spectacular journey that meanders through coastal rainforest, seaside towns and along a string of uncrowded beaches, with the Sea Cliff Bridge being the main highlight.
+The spectacular Grand Pacific Drive is a stunning route that meanders through coastal rainforest, seaside towns and along a string of uncrowded beaches, with the Sea Cliff Bridge being the main highlight.
 Be adventurous and try your hand at hang gliding, or experience the thrill of jumping out of a plane at 14,000ft with amazing views over Wollongong.
-At Jervis Bay, find the world’s whitest sand at Hyams beach, or join a Dolphin Watch Cruise to see wild dolphins at play.
+At Jervis Bay, join a Dolphin Watch Cruise to see wild dolphins at play.

-The Hunter Valley is the state’s most popular winegrowing area – and there are few more novel ways to see it than from the basket of a hot air balloon.
-The views are simply breathtaking.
-The flight ends with a champagne breakfast and sublime memories of sunrise over the vineyards.
+The Hunter Valley is Australia’s oldest wine growing region- – and there are few more novel and breath-taking ways to see it than from the basket of a hot air balloon.
+Visit over 150 wineries and cellars, taste cheese, chocolates and the abundance of fresh local produce.

 Sydneysiders love brunch and, with so many great choices of style and location, you will too!
 Check out the great value, all-day traditional breakfast menus in Bondi and Newtown, enjoy mouthwatering yum-cha in Chinatown, or discover bakeries with a gastronomic twist in Surry Hills, Balmain and Paddington.

 Taste fresh and yummy seafood at Sydney Fish Market